pculllback/atml3-docs/source/includes/_methods.md

 ### split(string[, delimiter])

-This function returns a splitted string as a list.
+This method returns a splitted string as a list.

 Optionally, it is possible to set a delimiter.
 The default delimiter is " ".